Spectrum of non-Hermitian deep-Hebbian neural networks: Model

 \section{Model}

 We study a recurrent neural network composed of $N$ interacting neurons.
 The neural dynamics obeys the following rule,

-where $r_i$ is the synaptic current reflecting the neural activity of the neuron $i$, $\tau$ indicates the time constant of the dynamics ($\tau=0.01s$ here), and $\Phi$ is the non-linear activation function transferring the synaptic current into the firing activity ($\Phi=\tanh$ here).
+where $r_i$ is the synaptic current reflecting the neural activity of the neuron $i$, $\tau$ indicates the time constant of the dynamics ($\tau=0.01s$ here, the time is in seconds in this paper), and $\Phi$ is the non-linear activation function transferring the synaptic current into the firing activity ($\Phi=\tanh$ here).
 For simulations, one can add an external input $I(t)$ (e.g., an instantaneous stimulus in our simulations) to the right-hand-side of the dynamics equation.
 The synaptic coupling between any two neurons (say $i$ and $j$) is given by

 which contains the concurrent Hebbian term and pattern-separated (with a most distant separation of $d$ patterns) Hebbian term.
 The strength of the concurrent Hebbian term is specified by $c$, and the strength of the pattern-separated term is specified by $\gamma$.
 As $d$ takes an arbitrary number and thus represents the depth of Hebbian interaction, we call this model deep-Hebbian network.